sanger-pathogens/Unicycler/README.md

                                  Path to the makeblastdb executable (default: makeblastdb) --tblastn_path TBLASTN_PATH    Path to the tblastn executable (default: tblastn)

-Pilon polishing:
-  These options control the final assembly polish using Pilon at the end of the Unicycler pipeline.

-  --no_pilon                     Do not use Pilon to polish the final assembly (default: Pilon is
-                                 used)
-  --bowtie2_path BOWTIE2_PATH    Path to the bowtie2 executable (default: bowtie2)
-  --bowtie2_build_path BOWTIE2_BUILD_PATH
-                                 Path to the bowtie2_build executable (default: bowtie2-build) --samtools_path SAMTOOLS_PATH  Path to the samtools executable (default: samtools) --pilon_path PILON_PATH        Path to a Pilon executable or the Pilon Java archive file (default: pilon) --java_path JAVA_PATH          Path to the java executable (default: java) --min_polish_size MIN_POLISH_SIZE
-                                 Contigs shorter than this value (bp) will not be polished using Pilon (default: 10000)

 Graph cleaning:
   These options control the removal of small leftover sequences after bridging is complete.